Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Proofs

+Therefore, both representations, $C$ and $\hat{C}$, can model the same data generation process for $\{X^t,X^{t+1},I^{t+1}\}$, and are indistinguishable from these observations alone.
+Finally, it is apparent that there exist no invertible transformation from $\hat{C}^t_i$ to $C^t_i$ that is independent of $C^t_j$.
+Thus, the causal variable $C_i$ is not identifiable up to invertible, componentwise transformations. \end{proof}

-\begin{proof} To prove this Lemma, it is sufficient to present a counterexample for which a variable $C_i$ cannot be uniquely identified.
-Consider two random, causal variables $C_1,C_2$ with the causal graph $C^t_1\to C^{t+1}_1, C^t_2\to C^{t+1}_2$.
+As an example of how this effects a standard identification problem, consider two random, causal variables $C_1,C_2$ with the causal graph $C^t_1\to C^{t+1}_1, C^t_2\to C^{t+1}_2$.
 The two causal variables $C_1,C_2$ have therefore no instantaneous relations.
 Further, consider the (soft-interventional) distributions $p_1(C^{t+1}_1|C^1_t,I^{t+1}_1)$ and $p_2(C^{t+1}_2|C^1_2,I^{t+1}_2)$ whose form can be arbitrary, but for this example, we choose them to be Gaussian with constant variance: